DJBarnes/django-adminlte2-pdq/docs/source/authorization/policies.rst

 .. important::

-    Django-AdminLTE-2 provides a middleware that is required for some of the available authentication and authorization scenarios from this package to function.
+    Django-AdminLTE-2 provides a middleware that is required for some of the available authentication and authorization functionality this package provides.

     If you haven't already done so, reference the :ref:`quickstart:quickstart` to add this middleware to your middleware list in ``settings.py`` so that you can use the full potential of this package.

 Authentication
 ==============

+Authentication is the handling of user login, and view access when logged in or anonymous.

-Setting up authentication for the package requires choosing whether or not you would like to require that users be logged in to gain access to the majority of views in your site or if anonymous users are able to see the same things that logged in users can.
+Setting up authentication for the package requires choosing if your site will:

+* Require users be logged in to gain access to the majority of site views.
+* Allow anonymous users to see site views by default (this is the default Django handling).

 If you would like to require that users are logged in to visit the majority of your site, see the